eclipse-openj9/openj9-docs/docs/xss.md

 See [Using -X command-line options](x_jvm_commands.md) for more information about the `<size>` parameter.

-See [Default settings for the OpenJ9 VM](openj9_defaults.md) for more about default values.
+See [Default settings for the Eclipse OpenJ9&trade; VM](openj9_defaults.md) for more about default values.

 ## See also